 11th August 2020

-Buying at auction is a great way to secure your perfect home without a chain – and removes the danger of being gazumped.
+Could property auction be the way to find and secure your perfect Surrey home?
+Buying at auction is a great way to secure a property without a chain – and removes the danger of being gazumped.
 But how has the recent COVID-19 pandemic affected the number of houses available via auction?

 Many traditional auction houses have had to rethink the way that they hold their auctions – moving away from bidders collecting in the same room to remote auctions – with bidders being able to bid via phone or over the internet.